 Q: If I'm racing, is a new boat faster than a old one?

-A: Certainly if the old boat is broken down.
-Old boats are never a bargain, but they can get people into our sport on the cheap.
-Some old boats can even have legs.
+A: Certainly if the old boat is broken down, but old boats can have legs equal to new boats.
+Used boats may take varying amounts of work, and some old boats cannot be brought back.
+Old boats are never a bargain, but they can get people into our sport on the cheap, and a good old boat can even be fast.
 New boats require zero additional investment, are guaranteed to be fast and come with a 5 year limited warranty.
 Not to mention new sails and a trailer.

 A: If you like having nice things, and can afford it, then you will want a new boat.

 Q: Can the Scot be capsized?

 A: Yes, but not easily.
 Furthermore, if the centerboard is down then she just wants to lay on her side.
 We have a 90 pound girl at sail camp that can right the boat.